daiiz/dpi-aware-image/README.md

 # dpi-aware-image

-An _img_ element which determine own width and height by considering source png file's pHYs chunk.
+An _img_ element which determine own physical width and height by considering source png image's DPI.

 ```
 $ npm install